chhuang-one/sqxclib/README.md

 //	sq_table_add_timestamps_struct(table, User);
 ```

-use C functions to change table and column in schema_v2 (dynamic)
+use C functions to change table and column in schema_v2 (dynamic):
+You can use sq_schema_alter() function to alter a table in schema.

 ```c
 	/* create schema and specify version number as 2 */